 70 Years after WWII, there is a strong future for Jews in Germany.
 Young German Jews grow up with an inkling of the old prewar German-Jewish culture.
 Something has been lost for good and something new has been gained as well.
 But how can one memorialize the past while living for the future?Continue Reading

 More than 70 years ago, Raoul Wallenberg, the Swedish diplomat who saved thousands of Hungarian Jews during the Holocaust by issuing diplomatic documents and sheltering them in "safe houses" disappeared.
 But his story is still newsworthy, part of a mystery never solved.Continue Reading

-Hi, I’m Tekla.
-Let me help you create a flexible design that adapts to your unique content needs.
 What sets me apart?
-Many web developers don’t come from an editorial and content-creating background.
+Many web developers don’t come from an editorial or content-creating background.
 I do.